geotrev/spider-ui/elements/tooltip/README.md

 ### trigger

 The trigger element for the tooltip.
-This can be any element, but it's recommended to use a focusable element (e.g., a `button`) for better accessibility.
+This can be any element, but it's recommended to be a focusable element (e.g., a `button`) for better accessibility.

 ### content